IDE integration

 JetBrains IDEs require you to select the SDK you want to use for your project.
 They support an asdf

-integration, which is the backend omni uses for a number of tools.
+integration, which is compatible with the backend omni uses for a number of tools.
 If you are not otherwise using asdf

-yourself, you can create a symlink from omni's asdf
+yourself, you can create a symlink from omni's mise

 directory to the asdf